ChiaraEsposito/VisualAnalytics/README.md

 It should work also on Anaconda: https://docs.anaconda.com/anaconda/install/index.html

 ## Set Up before using the code
-It is really suggested to use the already existing environment.
+A. It is really suggested to use the already existing environment.
 <br />
 After downloading the file "visual.yml", open the terminal or an Anaconda Prompt, change directory to go to the location where the file is located and do the following steps: